 Living Authors: I love Lon Milo Duquette.
 I find Rufus Opus’ work fresh and inspiring.
 I am a fan of David Rankine and Stephen Skinner.
 I like Joseph Peterson.
-I enjoy writings by Morgan Drake Eckstein (a lot of you don’t know who he is but you can look him up.)
-B. Morlan is a very down-to-earth author and I love his accessible, up-front approach to magick.
+I enjoy writings by Morgan Drake Eckstein (a lot of you don’t know who he is but you can look him up).

 Okay, so it’s not a big list, but it is what it is.
 And yes, I do respect and admire Michael Ford, especially because he does all the work on his books himself.
 They’re not perfect, but a lot of conviction, dedication and hard work went into producing those books, and that alone makes me respect him even more as a fellow occult author (mostly because I’ve been there – I know what’s involved).